genomehubs/goat-nlp/README.md

 - Extract information from text using machine learning models for indexing. ![Static Badge](https://img.shields.io/badge/priority-low-cbc9e2)

-We are open to suggestions for further directions to develop this project and validation will be as important as information retrieval to ensure the results presented accuratley reflect the intended query.
+We are open to suggestions for further directions to develop this project and validation will be as important as information retrieval to ensure the results presented accurately reflect the intended query.

 ## Contributing